aidev0/LessTalk/README.md

-# mavi
+# LessTalk.AI
-AI to Create recap Videos with Mavi API
+AI to Create recaps and Trendy TikTok Videos with Mavi API.